DeMONLab-BioFINDER/DeMONWiki/articles/chapter_3/receiving_new_members.md

     - Get request form from https://www.intramed.lu.se/en/support-and-tools/access-cards-and-parking
         - Needs to be signed
     - Send it in to BMC reception before the new member arrives

+- Ask for a short blurb and photo for the lab website

+- Introduce the lab documentation

+- Be available to answer questions